 Establish metrics to measure the marketing strategy’s success.
 Look to analytics available through your Customer Relationship Marketing (CRM) software, Google Analytics, and your marketing automation software.
 We use Hubspot, as our marketing automation system.
 You should be tracking your efforts and those of your competitors to determine what you’re doing well and what needs revamping.
 You can use web analytics to make better decisions about the kind of content you produce, again looking at your own success compared to that of other industry players.

-In terms of defining key metrics to track, we recommend building a clear and accepted lead to sales qualified lead definition document.
-What constitutes a sales qualified lead–what king of questions are needed?
-Once these definitions are in place, you should begin tracking the number of leads, sales qualified leads, and your conversion rates on a monthly or weekly basis.
+In terms of defining key metrics to track, we recommend building a clear and accepted lead-to-sales-qualified lead definition document.
+What constitutes a sales-qualified lead--what kind of questions are needed?
+Once these definitions are in place, you should begin tracking the number of leads, sales-qualified leads, and your conversion rates on a monthly or weekly basis.

 Ultimately, the marketer must remember that not all leads are at the same stage in the buying process.
 These five core strategies can help marketers proactively nurture and build sales opportunities from the lead pool.